crf8472/libarcstk/doc/MAINPAGE.md

-# What libarcs does not
+\section nonfeatures What libarcs does not

 Libarcs has no network facilities and is not supposed to get any.
 The actual HTTP request for fetching the reference values is better performed by the